seanmcdougall/PartCommander/README.md

 - added hot key support for showing/hiding windows instead of using toolbar buttons.
 Default key combo is Mod + P.
   This can be changed through the Settings window (but be careful not to pick something that KSP already uses).
 - you can also disable the hot key altogether through Settings
+- added a setting to hide "unactionable" parts... those that just have display fields but no buttons or sliders.
 - made the tooltips more visible by setting a solid background colour
-- fixed some control locking issues when mousing over a window (most )
+- fixed some control locking issues when mousing over a window

 1.0.1 - 2015/07/04
 - added .version file